lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Figure: Water reservoir after equilibration.
 Oxygen atoms are in red, and hydrogen atoms are in white.

-..  container:: justify

 Open the *density.dat* file to ensure that the system converged toward a (reasonably) well-equilibrated liquid water system during the 20 ps of simulation.

 .. figure:: ../figures/level2/polymer-in-water/density_H2O.png
     :alt: Curves showing the equilibration of the water reservoir